Investing in the bush

 - and ensuring land and sea ownership delivers on economic and social aspirations of Aboriginal people.

-These projects are coordinated by Office of Aboriginal Affairs unit.
+These projects are coordinated by the Office of Aboriginal Affairs.

 The Northern Territory Government has committed $1.3 million to commence government’s Local Decision Making agenda.

 Local Decision Making is a 10 year commitment to transfer, where possible, government service delivery to Aboriginal people and organisations based on their community aspirations.

 It is about government, Aboriginal representative organisations and Aboriginal people working together on: